Seraj006/Bharat-Intern/README.md

          Create a simple website using CSS, HTML, JAVASCRIPT to convert temperature from celsius to Fahrengeit.
 Task 3 - Netflix Homepage
-         A simple website having similar homepage that of Netflix using HTML & CSS The portfolio website task is in my Simplbyte respiratory. ggf
+         A simple website having similar homepage that of Netflix using HTML & CSS The portfolio website task is in my Simplbyte respiratory. f